 A Final Note on Safety

 As we repeatedly stress on HighExistence, psychedelics must be approached with reverence and caution.
 We believe that in a loving context, psychedelics are powerful medicines with tremendous potential, but there are a number of physical and psychological safety concerns that one should consider before journeying with psychedelics.
 Please, please do plenty of research, and do not take psychedelics if you have reason to believe that they will not jibe with your personality or particular mental baggage.
-The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances.
-You should understand the risks, understand your reasons for experimenting and the benefits you hope to gain, and use the substances responsibly.
-Take care, and happy tripping. : )
+The Essential Psychedelic Guide on Erowid is an exceptional free resource, and we recommend reading it, especially the section on ‘Psychedelic Safety,’ before ever dabbling in these substances, if you feel compelled to do so.
+Also, read this article on the dark side of psychedelics.
+Lastly, if you aren’t certain that a substance you’ve procured is the substance you believe it to be, you should definitely buy a test kit to be sure.
+Take care, and happy tripping.